 other useful stuff ... of historical interest ... vintage truck camping americana

-• sportkingmfg.com - It's generally acknowledged that the demountable truck camper concept was first created, and certainly was popularised, in the USA by Walter King when he began manufacture of the 'Sport King' camper in 1945 in Torrance, California.
-Although Walter himself is now dead, the Sport King Manufacturing Company still exists and continues to push the limits of demountable recreational vehicle design with its extraordinary 'Boaterhome'.
+It's generally acknowledged that the demountable truck camper concept was first created, and certainly was popularised, in the USA by Walter King when he began manufacture of the 'Sport King' camper in 1945 in Torrance, California ...

 • keisterphoto.com - The story of the development of the Sport King is described in full by photographer Douglas Keister in his spendid book 'Mobile Mansions' but you can see one of Keister's photos of the Sport King (there are more in the book) and read his text online here.

-• petersenmuseum.com - If you want to see photographs of the Sport King there is a beautiful 1949 example on a 1952 Ford F2 truck in the collection of the Petersen Automotive Museum in Los Angeles which you can find on the museum's website or on the ConceptCarz website here - conceptcarz.com.
+• conceptcarz.com - If you want to see further photographs of the Sport King there is a beautiful 1949 example on a 1952 Ford F2 truck in the private collection of Milton Newman photos of which can be seen on the ConceptCarz website.

 • books.google.co.uk - Popular Science, May 1964, '1964 Truck Campers' - an overview of new models and new features in the 1964 crop of campers, including the extraordinary 'Sky Lounge' by Delrey and the 'Dynatop' flat-pack camper kit from Western Dynamics Corp.